dennispassway/Obj-C-Styleguide/README.md

     break;
 }
 ```

-## Basic Code Principles
-* Each function/method should aim to perform one action/task that reflects it's name.
-* Since each function/method performs one action/task each one should be relatively short.
-If the code does not fit on one screen for example, you know you have a problem!
-* Declare local variables as close to the code they are used in as possible.
-* Always aim to reduce code nesting (ie a statement that is nested in an if, an if, a for and an if is hard for the brain to evaluate.
-Refactor!).
-* You are responsible for thoroughly testing your own code before passing off to quality assurance.
-* Your code must always be tested by a minimum of one other person that is not you.

 # Plugins
 There's a few plugins that I consider a must have while developing for iOS with Xcode.
 They're all available for free!